Research Fellow, Study Committee on Franco-German Relations (Cerfa)

 History of French-German Relations and of European Integration

-Paul Maurice is a Research Fellow at the Study Committee on Franco-German Relations (Cerfa) at the French Institute of International Relations - Ifri, where he specifically works on issues of German domestic policy and Franco-German relations in the context of European integration.
-He joined the Cerfa in March 2020 after having taught Franco-German studies at the Université Paris-Est Créteil and at Sciences Po Rennes.
+Paul Maurice is a Senior research Fellow at the Study Committee on Franco-German Relations (Cerfa) at the French Institute of International Relations - Ifri, where he specifically works on issues of German domestic policy and Franco-German relations in the context of European integration.
+He joined the Cerfa in March 2020 and teaches Franco-German studies at the Université Paris-Est Créteil and at Sciences Po Rennes.

 Paul Maurice is currently completing a PhD in contemporary history at the Sorbonne University, in co-supervision with the Universität des Saarlandes and is part of research lab UMR Sirice (Sorbonne, Identities, International Relations and Civilizations of Europe).
 His research focuses on the permanence of traditional elites and their integration into the socialist elite in the German Democratic Republic and more particularly on the figure of the Marxist economic historian Jürgen Kuczynski.
 Paul Maurice studied contemporary history and international relations at the Université Paris-Sorbonne and the Freie Universität Berlin.
 He holds a Master's degree in Contemporary History (specializing in Germanic worlds) from the University of Paris-Sorbonne.
 He regularly publishes in the journal Allemagne d’aujourd’hui and the Revue d’Allemagne et des pays de langue allemande.

 Thirty Years after its Reunification, Germany's “European Moment”?
 Editoriaux de l'Ifri, October 1, 2020